Miguel Rojas Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up the second-most home runs in baseball (118 total, 1.5 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (119 total, 1.5 per game).

-- Freeland (4-8) gets the starting nod for the Rockies in his 17th start of the season.
-He's put together a 4.54 ERA in 85 1/3 innings pitched, with 53 strikeouts.
+- Anderson gets the start for the Rockies, his ninth of the season.
+He is 0-2 with a 5.79 ERA and 28 strikeouts in 42 2/3 innings pitched.

-- In his last time out on Saturday, the lefty went five innings against the Los Angeles Angels, giving up three earned runs while surrendering nine hits.
+- In his last appearance on Sunday against the Los Angeles Angels, the righty threw 2 2/3 innings, giving up nine earned runs while surrendering 10 hits.

+- In 10 games this season, the 35-year-old has an ERA of 5.79, with 6 strikeouts per nine innings.
+Opponents are hitting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.